RonaldSievers/powered/README.md

 ### Interactions

-`make run` -- this will build the image first (targeted at ARM cpus) and then run it
+`make run` -- will run the latest version using docker compose (not detached) - use this on your raspberry pi!!

-`make push` -- build the image and push it to the repo
+`make push` -- build the image and push it to the repo (targeted at ARM cpus)

 `make test` -- run all unit tests